aryanrathore1012/fake_news_recognizer/README.md

 # fake_news_recognizer

-a project that uses machine learning algorithms and natural language processing to predict if a news is fake or not
+a project that uses machine learning algorithms and natural language processing to predict if a news is fake or not using title and author of the article

 # about the dataset